dwilliams-github/homepage/client/src/text/resume.md

 =======================

+## Principal Engineer, Molecular Structures, Nobias Therapeutics, 2021–Present

+Tasked with integrating physics-informed, atom-level molecular information into the company's AI platform, using best practices in cheminformatics, ligand docking, molecular dynamics, and protein processing, and with special attention to machine-learning augmentation.
+Tools employed include PyTorch, OpenMM, OpenForcefield, OpenFold, Vina, Gnina, Open Babel, and RDKit.
+Developed proprietary machine-learning models by integrating various techniques, such as natural-language processing (NLP), graph convolutional neural networks (GCNN), transformers, and variational diffusion models (VDM).

-## Senior Director of Platform Technology, Verseon, Fremont, CA, 2018–Present
+## Senior Director of Platform Technology, Verseon, Fremont, CA, 2018–2021

 Maintained responsibilities held under Director, Research and Development, with a focus on further expanding Verseon's pioneering efforts in computational drug development through recruitment, directed research in computational chemistry, and drug program initiation.
 Collaborated with medicinal chemists and research biologists in guiding Verseon’s anticoagulant program into phase I.